Loves to share her views on issues that everybody should be aware of.

 Once you have done your budget and you see that have nothing left over or you are in a deficit, then you need to look at what it is that you are spending your money on each week.

 It is likely that you are buying something that you can't afford.
 If this is the case, then you need to stop it.

 Start Keeping a Record Book

-Once you know what it is you are spending your cash on every month, now you need to cut down on these expenses to increase the amount of money it is that you can save each month.
+Once you know what that you are spending all your cash on, then you need to cut down on these expenses to increase the amount of money it is that you can save every month.

-The areas you need to cut back on is takeaway coffees, stationary, wasted food items, unnecessary 2for1 offers, lunches, snacks, subscriptions, eating out, alcohol, and sundry expenses.
+The areas where you need to cut back on will be takeaway coffees, stationary, food items, unnecessary promotional offers, lunches, snacks, subscriptions, eating out, alcohol, and sundry expenses.

 Which Age Groups Are the Best at Saving for Retirement

 A report released by Fidelity Investment in January 2020, found that Millennial's (Ages 25-38) are surpassing Generation X (Ages 39-54) in their ability to save for their retirement.
 Their rate of saving has increased from 7.5% to 9.7%.
 However, the Gen X has seen a decline of 3% down to 80% in the number of people savings this year.